Blakintosh/gscode/README.md

 Added features X, Y, and Z.

 -----------------------------------------------------------------------------------------------------------
+## Footnote

+GSCode's language processor is my first time creating a Lexer / Parser and was designed in such a way to make it easy to recreate it in any object-oriented language.
+It tries to use JavaScript's typeless nature as sparingly as possible.

+Due to this, I welcome any suggestions and constructive criticism so the implementation of the language processor can be improved where appropriate.

+For those interested in a technical documentation on how this implementation of a Lexer / Parser works, see PARSER.md.

 ## Following extension guidelines

 Ensure that you've read through the extensions guidelines and follow the best practices for creating your extension.